snowflakedb/snowpark-python/src/snowflake/snowpark/modin/plugin/PANDAS_CHANGELOG.md

 - Fixed AssertionError in `Series.sort_values` after repr and indexing operations.
 - Fixed UDTF "int64 is not serializable" errors from new Snowflake release in `apply(axis=1)`
 - Fixed binary operations with single-row DataFrame and Series.
+- Fixed incorrect return type in `qcut` when given `Series` input and improved error checking logic.

 ### Behavior Changes
 - Raise not implemented error instead of fallback to pandas in following APIs: